noz/autodrop/doc/README.txt

 	------------------------------
 	mkfifo /var/log/authfifo
 	------------------------------
-and add it to your syslog.conf .
+and add it to your syslog.conf
 	------------------------------
-	auth,authpriv.*		/var/log/auth.log

-	# this
-	auth.*			|/var/log/authfifo
+	authpriv.*	|/var/log/authfifo
 	------------------------------

 `|' means `out put logs to this pipe'.